 Make sure you also pay a visit to the City of London, a very modern part of the city, where you will find large skyscrapers and lots of businesses.

-London is always great to visit, but the city is very magical during winter and especially Christmas.
+London is always great to visit, but the city is very magical during winter and especially at Christmas.

 Paris – France